-Nebraska Cattlemen Foundation Awards Over $56,000 in Scholarships
+Nebraska Cattlemen Foundation awards over $56,000 in scholarships

-LINCOLN - Today, the Nebraska Cattlemen Foundation (NCF) announced they awarded over $56,000 in scholarships to help the next generation of the agriculture industry in their academic pursuits.
+LINCOLN — The Nebraska Cattlemen Foundation (NCF) announced they awarded over $56,000 in scholarships to help the next generation of the agriculture industry in their academic pursuits.
 The scholarships were awarded to fifty-one distinguished students.

+President of the Nebraska Cattlemen Foundation Ryan Loeske said, “The Nebraska Cattlemen Foundation believes helping the next generation of cattlemen pursue their education is the key to continuing the world-class success of the Beef state.
+This year’s outstanding applicants are undoubtedly going to do great things for the future of the agriculture sector and we look forward to watching these young scholars grow their knowledge.”
+He continued, “None of this would be possible without the generosity of our many donors and those who gave to our Retail Value Steer Challenge Fundraising Project.
+It is humbling to see communities across Nebraska come together to help these students.”

 People are also reading…